Arvgov/llm_fine_tune/README.md

 # Fine Tuning an LLM
-In this project we will fine tune using QLoRA a base GPT-2 model with the Stanford alpaca dataset that contains instructions and responses.
-Uses Hugging Face and run on google colab.
+This project uses LoRa to effeciently fine tune a GPT2 model with a quote database such that the model learns to output tags after it sees a "->" symbol